croservices/cro/docs/reference/cro-http-client.md

 method.
 This returns a `Supply` that emits a `Blob` whenever data arrives (if the chunked transfer coding is used, then this will already have been handled before the body is delivered).

+## Making Complex Requests

+All baskc requests can be extended by passing of special parameters to retreiving methods in different ways.

+One or more headers can be set for a request by passing an array, that may contain instances of `Cro::HTTP::Header` or simple Pairs(in form `header => value`).
+Array may contain both `Cro::HTTP::Header` instances and Pairs simultaneously.

+    my $resp = await Cro::HTTP::Client.get('example.com',
+                                           headers => {
+                                             header =>  header-value,
+                                             Cro::HTTP::Header.new(
+                                                 name => 'header', value => 'value'
+                                             ),
+                                             ... });

+Along with that, Content-Type header can be passed directly:

+    my $resp = await Cro::HTTP::Client.get('example.com',
+                                           content-type => 'text/plain');

+For each request type it is possible to set request's body either by passing its value or encoded byte-stream:

+    my $resp = await Cro::HTTP::Client.get('example.com',
+                                           body => 'Example');

+or

+    my $resp = await Cro::HTTP::Client.get('example.com',
+                                           body-byte-stream => $encoded-blob);

+Arguments `body` and `body-byte-stream` cannot be set simultaneously and `X::Cro::HTTP::Client::BodyAlreadySet` exception will be thrown in this case.